SidGrip/mochimo-raspberrypi/README.md

 1. Download the latest [Hypriot release](https://blog.hypriot.com/downloads/)
 2. Flash the SD card with [Etcher](https://etcher.io/) (or an other flashing tool).
 Select the `.img` file from the Hypriot folder and press Flash!
 3. Install the SD card in the Raspberrypi, plug a RJ45 Ethernet cable and HDMI cable to access your Pi
-4. Plug the AC cord, the Pi will start
+4. Plug the AC cord **I strongly recommend using a Raspberrypi specific AC cord.
+The HPS difference between a specific power cord and a basic USB charger is quite significant**
 5. Wait for the booting process to complete.
 Hit Enter.
 You will be asked for a login then a password.
 Default login is `pirate`, default password `hypriot`
 6. *Optional*: Find the IP of your Pi: `ip a` (search for `eth0` interface).
 Open a SSH terminal to your Pi from you PC.
 You can unplug the screen from the Pi
 7. Update the `root` password: `sudo passwd root`